“There are few things that humble me more than my complete and utter buffoonery when it comes to HDL lipidology…” – Peter Attia

 - The Wang study is a randomized clinical trial in laboratory mice (Wang, 2008).

 - The Volek study is a meta-analysis.
-It reviews pre-2005 studies which had already shown that low-carb diets decrease triglycerides and remnant cholesterol while increasing HDL (Volek, 2005).
+It reviews pre-2005 studies which had already shown that low-carb diets decrease triglycerides and remnant cholesterol while increasing HDL cholesterol level (Volek, 2005).

 Abbasi F, McLaughlin T et al. 2004.
 High carbohydrate diets, triglyceride-rich lipoproteins, and coronary heart disease risk.
 American Jl of Cardiology, Preventive Cardiology 85,(1) p 45-48.

 BetaBios, 2020.
 Have you heard of remnant cholesterol before?

 Bhatt DL, Steg PG, Miller M, et al. 2019.
 Cardiovascular Risk Reduction with Icosapent Ethyl for Hypertriglyceridemia.
 N Engl J Med.
 380:11-22.